 Everything is a file in Linux and that includes input and output.

-Each process can have up to nine open file descriptors at a time.
-The first three file descriptors 0, 1, 2 are reserved for the bash shell.
+Each process can have 9 file descriptors opened at the same time.
+The file descriptors 0, 1, 2 are kept for the bash shell usage.

 You need to fully understand these three because they are like the backbones of your shell scripting.
 So we are going to describe every one of them in detail.

-When you type the cat command in the command line without anything, it accepts input from STDIN.
+When you type the cat command without anything, it accepts input from STDIN.
 Any line you type, the cat command prints that line to the screen.

-This stands for the standard output for the shell.
-The standard output is the screen.
+This stands for the standard output which is the screen by default.

-So if we have a file contains data, we can append other data to it using this symbol like this:
+If we have a file contains data, you can append data to it using this symbol like this:

 pwd >> myfile